Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Preliminary and Theoretical Analysis

-The complete proof is in Appendix \ref{section:appendix_of_spe_spe}.
-Theorem \ref{theorem:spe_spe} shows pre-trained graph filter specificity: a graph's optimal filter should align spectrally with the graph itself, as optimal transfer requires alignment between pre-trained spectral filters and the downstream graph's intrinsic spectrum.
-Thus, a single filter cannot generalize across graphs with varying spectral distributions.

-While prior work addresses high-frequency importance for heterophilic graphs, we extend this insight to a more general conclusion: for graphs with varying homophily, abundant spectral knowledge (including not only low- and high-frequency but also band-pass mid-frequency information) is crucial.
-We verify the claim by testing spectral graph filters (i.e., low/mid/high-pass) on CSBM datasets from Figure \ref{fig:s_high_violin}.
-Results (details in Appendix \ref{section:appendix_triple_gnn}) show distinct graph filters excel on different graph types, aligning with Theorem \ref{theorem:spe_spe}.
+The detail of SRL and proof are provided in Appendix \ref{section:appendix_of_spe_spe}.
+Theorem \ref{theorem:spe_spe} confirms that optimal performance requires alignment between pre-trained spectral filters and the downstream graph’s intrinsic spectrum.
+We verify the claim by testing spectral graph filters (i.e., low/mid/high-pass) on CSBM datasets from Figure \ref{figs:s_high_csbm}.
+Results (details in Appendix \ref{section:appendix_triple_gnn}) show distinct graph filters excel on different graph types, aligning with our theorem.
+This imposes two fundamental requirements.

+First, \textbf{the pre-trained spectral knowledge must be abundant}.
+Since downstream spectral distributions vary widely, a single-filter backbone suffers from irreversible information loss when signals fall outside its fixed passband.
+Thus, a hybrid spectral backbone is essential to ensure an abundant knowledge basis.

+Second, and more crucially, \textbf{this abundant knowledge must be fully utilized}.
+Since each pre-trained filter captures a distinct frequency band, a specific downstream graph typically aligns with only a limited subset of filters, leaving the rich knowledge encoded in the remaining non-aligned filters underutilized.
+This dilemma motivates our method, which employs prompt tuning to actively transform the input spectrum, ensuring the abundant frozen spectral knowledge is fully utilized.